raspberryvalley/mqtt-diag-pi/README.md

 sudo pip3 install psutil
 ```

-* Apart from libraries listed above, you will also need to install [logzero](https://logzero.readthedocs.io/en/latest/) (our logging solution of choice)
+* Apart from libraries listed above, you will also need to install [logzero](https://logzero.readthedocs.io/en/latest/) (our logging solution of choice for this project)

 ```bash
 sudo pip install logzero